 Respect – I believe that every person carries a gift from God, a commission He placed as a desire in their heart that motivates them to achieve their greatest contribution.
 My job is to help them make that heart connection… to help make their dream come true.

 Love – People are wounded and withdrawn by experiences with rejection and hatred.
+They’ve already had a bad experience… with a leader.
+They’ve been misled.
 But they are healed and empowered by encounters with love.
 I would watch for opportunities to walk people through the “experience” of being loved and appreciated by my actions and words.
 I would hug people as often as I could get away with it.
 I would develop a culture of love in the leadership.

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this all men will know that you are my disciples, if you love one another.”
 John 13:34-35 NIV

-Creativity – I would try to cultivate the intuitive and spiritual skills of every employee because I believe God is building His Kingdom through the very same corporation I’m managing.
+Creativity – I would try to cultivate every employee’s intuitive and spiritual skills because I believe God is building His Kingdom through the same corporation I’m managing.
 By encouraging people to have a God connection, I’m leveraging Jesus’ power and presence in my company to make it successful through the people with whom I work.
 I’m creating space for all of us to put the Kingdom first.

 Development – I would create a network of mentors and journeymen to cultivate both intellectual and heart skills to “experience” a successful contribution in a nurturing, accountable, personal and playful environment.
 I would constantly focus on developing young people and regarding them as precious.
 I would speak prophetically as often as I could to draw their gifts and dreams to the surface.